lesmana/image-to-ansi-blocks/README.md

 so the terminal reverts back to the default colors.

-the color block begins with an escape code (`\033[`). so the terminal nows what follows is terminal code and not characters to be printed.
+the color block begins with an escape code (`\033[`). so the terminal knows what follows is terminal code and not characters to be printed.

 the terminal code block spans from the escape to the `m`.